tardate/LittleArduinoProjects/Kraft/DefiantMkIvDo17z/README.md

 The [Boulton Paul Defiant](https://en.wikipedia.org/wiki/Boulton_Paul_Defiant) is a British interceptor that served with RAF during World War II.

+On 26 August 1940, 264 Squadron engaged a formation of 12 Dornier Do 17 bombers over north-eastern Kent.
+Three Defiants were lost but six Do 17s and a Bf 109 were shot down - more on [wikipedia](https://en.wikipedia.org/wiki/Boulton_Paul_Defiant#Air_combat).

+This diorama captures part of the action..

 #### Some Resources - Boulton Paul Defiant

 Boulton Paul Defiant - The Unlucky Turret Fighter | Aircraft History #4 - Rex's Hangar